life-itself/tao/git/README.md

 3. You'll be asked to put in a file path where you want to save your new SSH key.
 As this is the first one you're making, just use the one the terminal provides for you by pressing 'enter'.
 If you don't want to add a password to your key, press 'enter' again

 Congrats!
 You've now made your SSH Key.
-Now, to put it into GitLab.
+Now, to put it into GitHub.

 1. Copy the key code to your clipboard using this command
 > pbcopy < ~/.ssh/id_ed25519.pub